KarthikNambiar135/Django/README.md

 # 🚀 Django

 ## 📌 About
-A repository for uploading all my work related to the Django Web Framework.
+A repository for uploading my work done through Courses related to the Django Web Framework.

 _**Commit#1**_
 Initial Commit uploaded all the files from the Local Client.